Grkritsovas/Minesweeper/README.md

 You can install PIL using the following command:  pip install pillow

+You need to download or clone the entire repository, including the images folder, for the game to run correctly.

 **Run the Minesweeper Game**:
 To run the Minesweeper game, execute the following command in your terminal within the project directory:
     python mines.py